 I am pregnant.
 What can DRS do to help me?

 A student who is pregnant is not considered to be a person with a disability; however, a student who is experiencing health complications due to pregnancy may be eligible for disability-related accommodations.
 These actions are determined on a case-by-case basis.
 Students who are pregnant are covered under Title IX and are served by the Office of Institutional Equity.

 English is a second language for me, and I do not fully understand my instructors.

 Will you provide me with note takers or extended time on exams?

-for services or accommodations through DRS, unless they are also a person with a disability.
+Students who are English language learners (aka ELL or ESL), are not typically eligible for services or accommodations through DRS, unless they are also a person with a disability.